Sales Process: Empowering Sales, Management, and the Company

 Sales ProcessSales ProcessSales Process is a series of strategic steps or a set of activities aimed at driving sales growth through the alignment of personnel, market insight, methodologies, relevant business units, and technology.: Empowering Sales, Management, and the Company

 How important is it for a company to both have and understand its sales process?
 It’s not just important – it’s crucial to sales coordination, management and company expansion.
 A company’s sales process is the precise series of steps through which a sale passes, from prospect through to close.
-A sales process could also be referred to as a “pipeline” through which all your sales run.
-For example, one B2B software company uses a fairly common pipeline model of lead, demo, booking, and close as individual steps, and each of these steps are monitored.
+A sales process could also be referred to as a “pipelinePipelineSales pipelineis a visual representation of the stage prospects are in the sales process.” through which all your sales run.
+For example, one B2BB2BB2B is an acronym for Business-to-Business, a model for selling, relationship-building, or engagement. software company uses a fairly common pipeline model of leadLeadLead refers to a prospect or potential customer (who can be an individual or organization) that exhibits interest in your service or product; or any additional information about such entity., demo, booking, and close as individual steps, and each of these steps are monitored.

 In this eBook you will learn and be able to act confidently to get this important first step done right.